piepengu/kyc-agent-capstone/QUICK_VIDEO_RECORD.md

 - ✅ The investigation running
 - ✅ The final report
 - ✅ The risk level
-- ✅ The deployed service
+- ✅ The deployed service URL: https://kyc-bot-67jaheyovq-uc.a.run.app

 **Nice to Show:**
 - Architecture diagram